microsoft/workshop-library/resume-website-workshop/2-add-content.md

 ## Creating lists

-Lists come in two varieties in HTML - ordered (with numbers or letters) and unordered (bullet points). `ol` is used to create an ordered list and `ul` is used to create an unordered list; `li` indicates each "list item" in a list.
+Lists come in two varieties in HTML: ordered (with numbers or letters) and unordered (bullet points). `ol` is used to create an ordered list and `ul` is used to create an unordered list. `li` indicates each "list item" in a list.
 Let's use an unordered list to create a list of our work experience.

 You can add as many (or as few) work experience entries as you like, modifying the text as appropriate.

 1. Inside **index.html**, below the comment which reads `<!-- your work experience -->`, add the following HTML to create the list:

     ```html
-    <h3><b>JOB TITLE</b></h3>
+    <h3>JOB TITLE</h3>
     <p>
 			Company Name | 2008 - 2010
     </p>